 Best practice: Implement “just in time” (JIT) access to further lower the exposure time of privileges and increase your visibility into the use of privileged accounts.

-Detail: Azure AD Privileged Identity Management lets you:
+Detail: Microsoft Entra Privileged Identity Management lets you:

 - Limit users to only taking on their privileges JIT.